This article was originally published on September 2, 2022. It was last updated on September 27, 2022.

 The annual pay reporting in California will become more complicated.

-Employers of 100 or more employees — if even one is a California employee — will have to add the mean and mean pay gaps to the annual pay data reports provided to the California Civil Rights Department (CRD), which is the newly renamed agency formerly known as the Department of Fair Employment and Housing (DFEH).
+Employers of 100 or more employees with at least one California employee will have to add their mean and mean pay gaps to the annual pay data reports provided to the California Civil Rights Department (CRD), formerly known as the Department of Fair Employment and Housing (DFEH).
 Employers must calculate and report on the median and mean pay gap in each EEO-1 job category in each location, for each combination of race, ethnicity, and sex.

-Unlike similar disclosures in the UK, which are available at the company-level to the general public, this pay data will not be available to the public.
+Unlike similar disclosures in the UK, which are available at the company-level to the general public, this pay data will not be public information.
 There are still risks, however.
-According to the CRDs FAQs, “Employers’ pay data reports allow CRD to more efficiently identify wage patterns and allow for effective enforcement of equal pay or anti-discrimination laws, when appropriate.”
-Also, the CRD analyses and releases aggregate data, across companies, as we previously discussed.
+According to the CRD’s FAQs, “Employers’ pay data reports allow CRD to more efficiently identify wage patterns and allow for effective enforcement of equal pay or anti-discrimination laws, when appropriate.”
+Also, the CRD analyzes and releases aggregate data across companies, as we previously discussed.
 This matters because a company’s data could be compared by the CRD — potentially unfavorably — against this aggregated dataset.

-This represents a fundamental shift in the way employers think about pay equity, because the median and mean pay gap is not about equal pay for equal work but rather, it’s about equal access to opportunities.
+This represents a fundamental shift in the way employers think about pay equity, because the median and mean pay gap is not just about equal pay for equal work, but also equal access to opportunities.

-Pay equity is straightforward — if an employee is not being paid the same for substantially similar work and there is not a bona fide explanation for the difference, you simply can increase their pay.
-The pay gap is more complex.
-Even if you pay every employee the same for the same job, female employees may make less than their male counterparts across the organization — which would be the case if you have fewer women and BIPOC leaders in higher-paying leadership roles, for example.
+Pay equity is relatively straightforward — if an employee is not being paid the same for substantially similar work and there is not a bona fide explanation for the difference, you can simply increase their pay.
+The pay gap, however, is more complex.
+For example, even if you pay every employee the same for the same job, female employees as a group may make less than their male counterparts across the organization — which could be the case if you have fewer women leaders in higher-paying leadership roles.

 Contractor pay report

 Contractor pay is going to become a bigger issue.